PhilParisi/AUVsim/README.md

 # Running on Your System
 If this is your first time using git and/or github, please seek assistance through online videos.
 Once you understand git, go ahead and clone the repository.
 First, open a terminal.
 Second, navigate to the folder you want to setup the repository in.
 Third, clone with:
 ```
 git clone https://github.com/PhilParisi/AUVsim.git
 ```
-you can also simply download the files raw, GitHub has an option to download a zip on the main page of the repository.
+you can also simply download the files raw, GitHub has an option to download a .zip file on the main page of the repository.

+## Types of Simulations
+There are a handful of different simulations you can run.
+It ranges from the most basic kinematics to advanced path-planning and terran-aided navigation.
+Select the proper folder of interest and work from there!
+Note some simulations require considering computating speed, and it is recommended to only run a few time iterations (go to the main for loop and decrease the number of loops to do).

+### Kinematics
+Kinematics is the study of motion of points and bodies without consideration of the forces acting upon them.
+This model ignores gravity, buoyancy, and other forces but ensure proper kinematic equations.
+Check out this [guide to kinematics](https://www.physicsclassroom.com/class/1DKin/Lesson-6/Kinematic-Equations).
+Think of x2 = x1 + velocity * time, or velocity2 = velocity1 + acceleration * time

+### Dynamics
+You can think of dynamics as kinematics + forces.
+It is the study of how moving objects behave and the causes of movement.
+This is where we add in buoyancy.

+### Future Work
+This will be updated as more simulations become available.